“The major fortunes in America have been made in land.”- John D. Rockefeller

 In addition to the recency bias, most people who would have lived through the last deflation in the US have now passed on or are close to doing so.
 The real estate investors of today have no memory of what happens with persistent deflation. there is no experience to draw upon other than the stories which we heard as kids.

 Let’s hope that this inflationary trend continues.
-If it doesn’t, unfortunately most people will not recognize the switch and will not understand why it is a problem.
+If it doesn’t, unfortunately, most people will not recognize the switch and will not understand why it is a problem.
 But you will if you read my next post, Deflation – How a Mortgage Can Destroy Your Real Estate Wealth.

 Debt Reduction – Why Having a Mortgage is One of the Most Important Benefits of Inflation

 In the US, 64% of people own a home and over 70% of them have a mortgage.
 Outside of residential real estate, most of the industrial and commercial property is leveraged with a mortgage as well.
-The only real estate which is not highly leveraged is raw land, and that is because virtually all banks do not lend off land.
+The only real estate which is not highly leveraged is raw land, and that is because virtually all banks do not lend on land.
 This makes it an interesting asset if deflation becomes the norm.

 In this chart over a 30 year period, home prices appreciated at 3% annually causing the value of the property to appreciate from $200,000 to $485,452.
 Approximately a 140% gain.
 Your equity would have grown more than 700% from your original investment.
 These are huge gains from using leverage.

 Inflation causes the prices of goods and services to rise over time.
-However certain things do not rise to accommodate the inflationary forces, Cash and fixed debt.
+However, certain things do not rise to accommodate the inflationary forces, cash, and fixed debt.
 Mortgages are fixed debt (generally), so while the value of your property is increasing the debt stays the same.

 Think of it from another perspective.
 Instead of inflation causing prices to rise each year, it causes the value of your cash and fixed debt to decline.
 So each year you are getting the benefit of your debt declining 2% (the current rate of inflation).